PPML/tabby2/inst/md/about.md

 elimination in the United States: results of a transmission dynamic model".

-The findings and conclusions described in this web application and linked journal article are those of the author(s) and do not necessarily represent the views of the US Centers for Disease Control and Prevention.
 This web tool was funded by the CDC, National Center for HIV, Viral Hepatitis, STD, and TB Prevention Epidemiologic and Economic Modeling Agreement (NEEMA, \# 5U38PS004644-01).